6 Types of Contract Management Risks And How To Mitigate

 Over 70% of CEOs say they have flagged human rights as a concern in their supply chain for the year ahead.
 While this operational risk can arise through many factors, including ineffective contract management, it is also a brand risk.
 As consumer preferences continue to shift toward socially responsible organizations, the allowances permitted in a contract can have substantial consequences for the modern company.

 A proven CLM solution monitors the supplier relationship to ensure it doesn’t exceed the organization’s risk tolerance.
 Going back to the earlier concern around inconsistency in contract clauses, integrated AI can help by assigning a risk score to contracts.
-AI searches out the clauses across your contract depository, comparing them to those with standards that reduce brand risk.
+AI searches out the clauses across your contract repository, comparing them to those with standards that reduce brand risk.
 An advanced CLM can then analyze the risk level, positioning the legal team to act.

 For example, if the contract administrator has four supplier renewals in the pipeline for review, the CLM can identify one as high-risk and needing prioritization.